uheinema/forU/Ttf.md

 ```Java
 Ttf.setup(this);
 ```
+in order to be able to access the applications assets (ie. the files stored in your data/ folder)

-The default renderer will be set to draw to  me.g, essentialy
+The default renderer will be set to draw to  `me.g`, essentialy
 ```Java
 Ttf.defaultDrawer(new ShapeDrawer(me.g));
 ```

+ ---
 ### Alternative constructor

 If more convenient, the constructor